Skip to content

 Students can call 706-542-8617 to identify their assigned PCP and Medical Clinic team.
 Students can also discover their PCP on UHC Patient Portal, the online appointment system.
 For information about your PCP, check out the Staff Directory.

-If a student should ever want to change to another UHC Medical Clinic team or PCP for any reason, it is a simple process.
-Inform the nurse or the provider in your clinic to initiate the change.
+If a student should ever want to change to another UHC Medical Clinic team or PCP for any reason, you can initiate your request by navigating to "Downloadable Forms" in your Patient Portal and downloading, completing, and uploading the "PCP Assignment or Reassignment" form.

 Hours of Operation